cms-opendata-workshop/workshop2023-lesson-selection/_episodes/05-challenge.md

 ---
 title: "Basic objects challenge"
 teaching: 0
-exercises: 45
+exercises: 30
 questions:
 - "How should I construct selection criteria for a physics analysis?"
 objectives:
 - "Combine trigger, identification, and isolation information into a full selection for a specific physics process."
 keypoints:
-- "Come back for the solutions session tomorrow!"
+- "Come back for the discussion session after the break!"
 ---

 All of the trigger and physics object information from this lesson is combined when designing the event selection procedure for a physics analysis.

-> ## Workshop analysis example: H -> tau tau
+> ## Workshop analysis example: $$t\bar{t} \rightarrow (bjj)(b\ell\nu)$$
-> Later in the workshopw we will use a search for Higgs bosons as an example analysis.
-The signal for this search is one Higgs boson that decays to two tau leptons, with one tau lepton decaying hadronically and the other tau lepton decaying to a muon and neutrinos.
+> Later in the workshop we will use a measurement of the top quark pair production cross section as an example analysis.
+The signal for this measurement is one top quark that decays hadronically, and one top quark that decays leptonically, to either a muon or an electron.
 {: .callout}

 > ## Your analysis example
 > What is a physics process that you might study?
 Let's design a possible CMS event selection.
 If your process includes a particle with multiple possible decay modes, choose one (or a small group of very similar decay modes) as a test case for this challenge.
 {: .prereq}

-For the Higgs search and/or your own process of interest, use the information you have gained about triggers and physics objects to sketch out a possible event selection for your analysis.
+For the $$t\bar{t}$$ measurement and/or your own process of interest, use the information you have gained about triggers and physics objects to sketch out a possible event selection for your analysis.

 > ## Signal
 > Which final state particles would you expect to observe in the detector from your "signal" process?